-Diana Zeyneb Alhindawi is a photographer, videographer, and writer whose work focuses on regions affected by conflict, social unrest, and humanitarian crises.
-She is based in Brooklyn, New York, and spends extended periods working in Nairobi, Bucharest, and Baghdad.
+Diana Zeyneb Alhindawi is a freelance multimedia journalist who works across photography, writing, videography, and audio, with a focus on regions affected by conflict, social unrest, and humanitarian crises.
+She is based in Nairobi, Kenya, with occasional time spent in Iraq, Romania and USA.

-Her work has been published by outlets including The New York Times (newspaper and magazine), The Wall Street Journal, The Washington Post, Bloomberg News, CNN, and Le Monde, and commissioned by international organizations such as UNICEF, Doctors Without Borders/Médecins Sans Frontières, the International Committee of the Red Cross, International Medical Corps, and the Bill & Melinda Gates Foundation.
+Her work has been published by outlets including The New York Times (newspaper and magazine), The Wall Street Journal, The Washington Post, Bloomberg News, Business Insider, and Le Monde, and commissioned by international organizations such as UNICEF, UNHCR, Doctors Without Borders/Médecins Sans Frontières, the International Committee of the Red Cross, International Medical Corps, and the Bill & Melinda Gates Foundation.

-Alhindawi’s recognitions include LensCulture’s Top 50 Emerging Talents (2014); the ICRC Humanitarian Visa d’Or Award (2015) for her coverage of the Minova Rape Trial—the most significant mass rape trial to date in the Democratic Republic of the Congo; and PDN’s 30 New and Emerging Photographers to Watch (2018).
-Her images documenting the war in Darfur—where she is among a small number of international journalists to have entered the region since the current conflict began in April 2023, and the only one to have reported from inside its borders over multiple days—were included in American Photography 41 (2025).
+Alhindawi has been recognized by LensCulture’s Top 50 Emerging Talents (2014) and received the ICRC Humanitarian Visa d’Or award (2015) for her coverage of the Minova rape trial—the largest mass rape trial to date in the Democratic Republic of the Congo.
+She was also named to PDN’s 30 New and Emerging Photographers to Watch (2018).
+Her photographs from Darfur—where she is among the few international journalists to have entered the region since the conflict resumed in April 2023—were included in American Photography 41 (2024).
+Her images from South Sudan were selected for American Photography 42 (2025).

-Alhindawi holds dual Bachelor of Arts degrees in Economics and Neuroscience from The Johns Hopkins University and has completed all but her thesis toward a Master’s degree in International Development at American University’s School of International Service.
+Alhindawi holds dual Bachelor of Arts degrees in Economics and Neuroscience from Johns Hopkins University and is completing a Master of Arts degree in International Development at American University School of International Service (expected December 2026).

 She speaks English, Romanian, Spanish, and French.